Fed hopes economy is on cusp of inflation slowdown as rate hikes loom

 By Howard Schneider

-While Bostic still expects three quarter-percentage-point rate increases will be appropriate this year, he said: "I am leaning a little towards four.
-We are going to have to see how the economy responds as we take our first steps," with an initial rate increase expected in March.
+In separate comments Cleveland Fed president Loretta Mester said she also expected inflation to ease this year as the Fed steadily tightens credit.

-New inflation data on Thursday is forecast to show the consumer price index continued to rise at an annualized pace of more than 7% in January - a level reminiscent of the inflation shocks of the 1970s and 1980s.
-That has pushed the Fed to accelerate plans to raise borrowing costs and reduce its holdings of government bonds and mortgage-backed securities.
+The headline consumer price index is expected to have increased more than 7% in January on an annualized basis, a level reminiscent of the inflation shocks of the 1970s and 1980s that has pushed the Fed to accelerate plans to raise borrowing costs and reduce its holdings of government bonds and mortgage-backed securities

+But the month-to-month pace of change has been easing, a sign the economy may be working through supply-chain and other difficulties created by the pandemic.

+"What we have seen is inflation not get worse on a month-to-month level, and I am hopeful that will translate into a slow decline as we move through the spring and into summer," Bostic said.
+That "will give me some comfort that we are heading in the right direction" and perhaps allow the Fed to raise rates at a slower pace as the economy continues to recover, he said.

-While there is broad agreement at the Fed on beginning that process at the March 15-16 policy meeting, there is no clarity about how aggressive the U.S. central bank will need to become, or how likely it is that goods supply chains and the U.S. labor market will return to something like the pre-pandemic normal when low rates of inflation coincided with low unemployment.
+There is broad agreement at the Fed to begin raising interest rates at the March 15-16 policy meeting.
+But there is no clarity about how much the Fed will have to do to counter inflation, or how likely it is that goods supply chains and the U.S. labor market will return on their own to something like the pre-pandemic normal of low inflation alongside low rates of joblessness.

-With a 3% unemployment rate in view this year, something not seen since the 1950s, "the economy is blowing through stop signs," Ethan Harris, Bank of America's head of global economics, said this week.
-Harris has been among the most aggressive forecasters in expecting the Fed will need to raise interest rates seven times this year, which would mean hikes at each of its remaining policy meetings in 2022.
+Some see the unemployment rate dipping to or below 3% this year, something not seen since the 1950s .

+"The economy is blowing through stop signs," Ethan Harris, Bank of America's head of global economics, said this week.
+Harris has been among the most aggressive forecasters in expecting the Fed will raise interest rates seven times this year, which would mean hikes at each of its remaining policy meetings in 2022.

 "They are really not ready to capitulate and say we are late," in fighting inflation, he said.
 "I think they should."